CerviCam/CaMLER-Main-API/README.md

 - **Python v3.7.7** - Since django uses python to run.

 For DBMS you could choose one of these following options:
-- **Sqlite3** - You will not install anything if you choose this option, by default django will provide it for you.
+- **Sqlite3** - You will not install anything for database if you choose this option, by default django will provide it for you.
 - **Postgresql v10.12** - **Recommended** for performance reason.

 ## **Setup**